 How To Save Evidence For Your Claim

 If you suffer an injury while working, there are a few steps that you can follow to protect yourself.
-Insurance companies will have investigations, witness reports, incident reports and investigators all at their disposal to try to issue s denial of workers’ compensation benefits.
-So, it is important for the employee to document their injury when they suffer an on the job injury.
+Insurance companies will have investigations, witness reports, incident reports and investigators all at their disposal to try to issue a denial of workers’ compensation benefits.
+So, it is important for the employee to document their injury when they suffer an on-the-job injury.
 Here are some simple ways an injured worker can build their own file of evidence to ensure that they receive the work comp benefits that they are entitled to;

 - Report the work injury right away to the employer.
 Do not delay, as waiting to report an injury at work will only damage a workers’ compensation case.

 - Write down witness names and find out what they witnessed.

 - Take pictures of what caused the injury and of the injuries themselves.
 Use a camera out a cell phone.

 - Demand to fill out the claim form for workers’ compensation benefits yourself.
 This is called a DWC-1 form.

 Remember: Everything that the injured worker says to the employer will be put in an incident report and their words will be distorted to try to delay or deny work comp benefits.